Leesa vs Tempur-Pedic Mattress Comparison

-- Spine Alignment: One of the most important things a mattress can do to relieve pain is keep your body properly aligned.
-Our sleep testers found the Leesa mattresses to provide the right combination of give and support for optimal spine alignment.
+- Spine Alignment: One of the most important things a mattress can do to relieve pain is to keep your body properly aligned.
+Our sleep testers found the Leesa mattresses to provide the right combination of give and support for optimal spinal alignment.

 - Motion Transfer: Leesa memory foam is some of the best we’ve seen at dampening motion.
 This is true even of the Leesa hybrid, allowing sleepers to experience springy support without waking their partners.

 - No Compromises: At the Mattress Advisor Mattress Lab, no Leesa mattress has scored below an 8/10 in any category.
-And we examine 14 factors, including things like edge support, cooling ability, durability, and pressure relief.
-What this means is that you don’t have to sacrifice one benefit for another, but rather, enjoy an all-around excellent bed.
+And we examine 14 factors, including components like edge support, cooling ability, durability, and pressure relief.
+What this means is that you don’t have to sacrifice one benefit for another, but rather enjoy an all-around excellent bed.

 - Budget to Luxury Options: Leesa mattresses are some of the best values on the market.
 The Leesa Studio is one of the best budget-friendly memory foam mattresses, while the Leesa Legend brings luxury at a reasonable price.